 Who are they?

 Revolut is a UK based fintech company that is currently operating using a Lithuanian banking licence, though they are currently in the process of trying to get an Irish banking licence.
-With a current total of over 3 million customers, Revolut would be the more well-known digital banking option.
+With a current total of over 12 million users customers, Revolut would be the more well-known digital banking option.

 Both N26 and Revolut are digital banks, meaning that unlike Irish Banks they don’t have any physical branches or locations that you can walk into.
 So, if you are a fan of physically lodging or depositing your cash then these options are probably not ones you should consider taking on as your main bank.

 With both options, the process of creating and setting up an account is quick, simple and can be done online in minutes on your phone.
 Simply download either app, fill in your details and you will be sent a BIC and IBAN almost immediately with your physical card arriving up to a week after the accounts initial set up.
 Setting up an account with N26 is free of charge while Revolut will charge you €6 to set up your account.